Contact us FR

 Treasury and Finance have limited visibility into the longer-term needs of departments and business units.
 Finance only gets an annual glimpse during the capital request cycle when hundreds of requests surface and need to be quickly prioritized.
 It’s hard to really understand, prioritize, and guide in a time-compressed period.

-Ideal State: Departments continuously enter their capital needs into a sandbox, so departments can begin thinking strategically and build their own “mini investment roadmaps.”
-During the capital cycle, a department can cherry pick select requests and submit them for approval.
+Ideal state: Departments continuously enter their capital needs into a sandbox – so departments can begin thinking strategically and build their own “mini-investment roadmaps.”
+During the capital cycle, a department can cherry pick select requests, and submit for approval.
 If they’ve been working on their capital needs throughout the year, the capital prioritization process will be much smoother.
-At the same time, Treasury and Finance can aggregate sandbox information to look for themes, trends, and emerging needs.
+And – at the same time - Treasury and Finance can aggregate sandbox information to look for themes, trends, and emerging needs.

-Without a system helping to drive the capital program process, departments don’t always know who to involve in various capital requests and when to involve them.
-Often, support functions like IT, Facilities, or Purchasing get notified to ‘start work’ on a project into which they had no input or visibility.
+Without a system helping drive the capital program process, departments don’t always know who to involve in various capital requests and when to involve them.
+Often, support functions like IT, Facilities, or Purchasing get notified to ‘start work’ on a project that they had no input or visibility into.

 Alithya has recognized a few real-world examples: